-Under Cruz´s leadership the District Attorney´s Office has also worked tirelessly to reduce crime through education and community based prevention programs.
+Under Cruz´s leadership the District Attorney´s Office has worked tirelessly to reduce crime through education and community based prevention programs.

-Tim Cruz has been a lawyer for 33 years.
+Tim Cruz has been a lawyer for 37 years.
 Cruz began his legal career as an Assistant District Attorney in Plymouth County in 1985.
 As an Assistant District Attorney, Cruz prosecuted thousands of criminal cases.
 In 1989, he left the District Attorney´s Office and entered private practice.
 He worked briefly for a law firm in Boston before opening the Brockton law firm of Cruz, Horan & Sorrenti, P.C.

 In 1996, Cruz opened his own law practice and he worked in the courthouses throughout Plymouth County until his appointment as District Attorney.
 In November 2001, he was appointed District Attorney by Governor Jane Swift to succeed former District Attorney Michael Sullivan, who became the United States Attorney in the fall of 2001.
-Cruz was elected District Attorney in 2002 and was re-elected to full four-year terms in November 2006, 2010, and 2014.
+Cruz was elected District Attorney in 2002 and was re-elected to full four-year terms in November 2006, 2010, 2014 and 2018.

 Strategies implemented by District Attorney Cruz include the vertical prosecution of violent gun cases from high crime neighborhoods, participation in the Reentry Program at the Plymouth House of Correction to dissuade inmates from recidivist criminal activity upon release, and a partnership with the Brockton Police Department to install ShotSpotter, a gunshot audio detection system aimed at enhancing the detection of, and rapid response to, firearms violence in the community.

 District Attorney Cruz is also a strong supporter of proactive prevention initiatives.
 He and his staff have presented drug and alcohol education programs for students, parents and educators in order to help children to avoid the dangers of drug and alcohol abuse.
 His office has also conducted comprehensive internet safety presentations in schools across the county and his Internet Crimes Unit has prosecuted online sexual predators and peddlers of child pornography.

-Mr. Cruz, 59 years old, is a graduate of the Boston College and Suffolk Law School.
+Mr. Cruz, 62 years old, is a graduate of the Boston College and Suffolk Law School.
 He lives in Marshfield with his wife Rose Marie, and has two sons, Tim and Alex.